 - there isn't enough money in your account to make a payment.

-If you have a lasting or general power of attorney in place, and your attorney(s) has a UK mobile number registered with us, the texts will also be sent to them.
+If you have a power of attorney in place, and your attorney(s) has a UK mobile number registered with us, the texts will also be sent to them.

 Overdraft text alerts